 Some parts of the world, haggling is the norm.
-If you travel to Egypt, China, Turkey, Indonesia or Thailand you are expected to bargain.
-Some parts it’s not.
+For example, in Egypt, China, Turkey, Indonesia or Thailand you are expected to bargain.
 This is why it’s good to know the basic rules for haggling.
 After reading this post, you’ll feel more comfortable and less stressed about negotiating the prices.
-So, here you are:
+So, here you go:

 The best tips for how to haggle in Egypt and anywhere.

-I have good news for the ones, who are not used to haggle or bargain.
-Even the beginning may feel hard and sticky.
-Haggle, bargain and negotiate and you’ll get better!
-More you haggle the better you became.
+I have good news for the ones who are not used to haggle.
+Even if it makes you feel hard and sticky in the beginning, don’t stop.
+Haggle, bargain and negotiate and you’ll become better!
+The more you haggle, the better you became.